Creating a Storage Event Task

 Submitting Storage Event jobs manually

-To test storage event tasks, they can be submitted as regular tasks.
-This is useful for testing purposes, or if you want to submit a storage event task as part of a larger workflow.
-To do so, it needs to be instantiated with a specific trigger time using the once method.
+You can submit Storage event tasks as regular tasks for testing purposes or as part of a larger workflow.
+To do so, instantiate the task with a specific storage location and object name using the once method.

 Python